 What Kind of Auto Insurance Coverage Protects Against Flood Damage?

-High-value cars that are newer or considered luxury vehicles will be more expensive to repair if damaged.
+High-value newer or luxury vehicles will be more expensive to repair if damaged.
 Therefore, insurance companies will typically charge higher premiums.

 Filing a Comprehensive Coverage Claim for Flood Damage